 The maintenance of indigenous biodiversity is of national importance with a focus on identifying and managing Significant Natural Areas (SNAs) with a higher level of protection to indigenous biodiversity in general.
-Approximately 80,000ha or 28% of the District has been identified as SNAs.
-Approximately two thirds, of the SNAs land mapped in the Whangārei District is in private or Māori ownership.
-Our District Plan protects approximately 43% of the 80,000 hectares is currently classified as Outstanding Natural Landscapes or Outstanding Natural Features under our provisions placing restrictions on vegetation clearance, earthworks, buildings, and subdivision.
+Approximately 80,000ha or 28% of our District has been identified as SNAs.
+Approximately two thirds of the SNA land mapped in the Whangārei District is in private or Māori ownership.
+Our District Plan protects approximately 43% of the 80,000 hectares.
+This is currently classified as Outstanding Natural Landscapes or Outstanding Natural Featureswhich has restrictions on vegetation clearance, earthworks, buildings, and subdivision.